home > interesting topics > weasel words

-There are a number of techniques employed to mislead others that fall under the category of weasel words, and this article quotes numerous examples found in Watchtower publications.
+A number of techniques employed to mislead others fall under the category of weasel words, and this article quotes examples that are regularly found in Watchtower publications.

 par.2 they no doubt continued to applaud